apache/dolphinscheduler/docs/docs/en/about/hardware.md

 > **Note:**
 >The above Linux operating systems can run on physical servers and mainstream virtualization environments such as VMware, KVM, and XEN.

-## Recommended Server Configuration
+## Server Configuration

 DolphinScheduler supports 64-bit hardware platforms with Intel x86-64 architecture.
-The following shows the recommended server requirements in a production environment:
+The following table shows the recommended server requirements in a production environment:

 ### Production Environment